shanewilson/jailbreak-react-scripts/README.md

 ### Advanced Configuration

-In addtion to using `rc` files to customize your CRA you can directly modify the webpack configuration as well by adding `webpack.jailbreak.js` to your project root.
+Besides using `rc` files to customize your CRA you can change the webpack configuration as well by adding `webpack.jailbreak.js` to your project root.

 ```
 // webpack.jailbreak.js`